Section 6: Recent History

 Section 6.3 - The Civil Rights Movement

-The most important civil rights activist was Martin Luther King, Jr., a Christian minister who fought for civil rights and equality via speeches, non-violent protests, and civil disobedience in the 1950s and 1960s.
+The most important civil rights activist was Martin Luther King, Jr., a Christian minister who fought for civil rights and equality via speeches, writings, non-violent protests, and civil disobedience in the 1950s and 1960s.
 Most famously, in his “I Have a Dream” speech delivered at the Lincoln Memorial in 1963, King argued that denying civil rights to non-white Americans violated both the Christian values of most of his American listeners as well as both the Constitution and Declaration of Independence.
 He argued the Declaration and Constitution had given a “promissory note” to black Americans to participate in freedom and equality and looked forward to the day that people would “not be judged by the color of their skin, but by the content of their character.”
 King’s activism helped achieve the Civil Rights Act of 1964 and the Voting Rights Act of 1965 to finally enforce the 14th and 15th Amendments and protect the rights of Americans of all races.
 He was later assassinated for his efforts and beliefs by James Earl Ray in 1968.